 As described in the situation above, interisland roll on roll off (roro) service is necessary to transport goods and other products to various locations in the Philippines separated by a body of water.
 Technically speaking, the process of roro shipping is not that complicated.
 It works by loading a delivery truck with goods and then driving into the roro vessel, hence the term “roll on.”
 Once the vessel arrives at the port of destination, the delivery truck drives out of the ship, hence the term “roll off,” and travels to its final drop-off point which is either a warehouse or a distribution center.

-The table below shows the vehicles of Transportify for roro delivery services.
+The table below shows the vehicle pricing of Transportify for roro delivery services:

 Why is Roro (Roll on Roll off) Shipping Important?